-- § 34-1745: This change will resolve a potential conflict between mandatory 8-foottall buffer screens in § 34-3005 and maximum heights for fences generally. - § 34-1749: This change resolves an ambiguity about entrance gates.
+- § 34-1749: This change resolves an ambiguity about entrance gates.
 With the new language, it will be clear that an entrance gate can be built to enclose a private parking lot (such as a condominium lot) or a parking lot that is open to the general public (such as La Playa or Seafarer's Plaza).
 However, entrance gates cannot be built across public or private streets. - §§ 34-1803 and 34-1807: During this past year, attempts have been made to use the hotel/motel equivalency factors "in reverse" to allow residential densities that exceed what is allowed in the Comprehensive Plan by tearing down existing motels.
-The town's current position in this matter is reflected by the new language. - § 34-1831-1834: Lee County adopted new standards for outdoor artificial lighting in 2003.
+The town's current position in this matter is reflected by the new language.
+(The January 6th draft has been simplified further from previous drafts.) - § 34-1831-1834: Lee County adopted new standards for outdoor artificial lighting in 2003.
 These sections provide similar standards for Fort Myers Beach.
-Certain county height regulations have been modified because the tall light poles allowed by Lee County conflict with the sea turtle lighting restrictions in Chapter 14. - § 34-1861: A minor clarification is proposed here. - § 34-2020: An ambiguity in parking standards would be eliminated by this change. - § 34-2022: A minor clarification is proposed here. - § 34-2032: References to new terminology and to the new lighting standards are being added to this section. - § 34-2051-2054: Minor clarifications are proposed here. - § 34-2394: The change in this section reflects the new terminology that replaced the former "hearing examiner" system of code enforcement with a "special master." - § 34-2411: A minor clarification is proposed here. - § 34-3002: Cross-references have been added. - § 34-3004: Cross-references have been updated to reflect Ordinance 04-08. - § 34-3067: A clarification is proposed for "permanent makeup" to correspond with an interpretation by the Town Council in September 2003. - § 34-3151: A cross-reference has been added, and the allowable hours for beach rentals has been adjusted to correspond with changes being made to Chapters 14 and 27. - § 34-3237: A minor clarification is proposed here. - § 34-3238: Clarifications are proposed here to the detailed buildback regulations. - § 34-3273: The changes to section are a result of action by the Town Council on April 21 and May 5, 2003 (see attached minutes and a memorandum from the Town Attorney).
+Certain county height regulations have been modified because the tall light poles allowed by Lee County conflict with the sea turtle lighting restrictions in Chapter 14. - § 34-1861: A minor clarification is proposed here. - § 34-2020: An ambiguity in parking standards would be eliminated by this change. - § 34-2022: A minor clarification is proposed here. - § 34-2032: References to new terminology and to the new lighting standards are being added to this section. - § 34-2051-2054: Minor clarifications are proposed here. - § 34-2394: The change in this section reflects the new terminology that replaced the former "hearing examiner" system of code enforcement with a "special master." - § 34-2411: A minor clarification is proposed here. - § 34-3002: Cross-references have been added. - § 34-3004: Cross-references have been updated to reflect Ordinance 04-08. - § 34-3067: A clarification is proposed for "permanent makeup" to correspond with an interpretation by the Town Council in September 2003. - § 34-3151: A cross-reference has been added, and the allowable hours for beach rentals has been adjusted to correspond with changes being made to Chapters 14 and - § 34-3237: A minor clarification is proposed here. - § 34-3238: Clarifications are proposed here to the detailed buildback regulations. - § 34-3273: The changes to section are a result of action by the Town Council on April 21 and May 5, 2003 (see attached minutes and a memorandum from the Town Attorney).